capitalch/trace/tracking.md

 5. Institution sales, dialog box, select debtor / creditor with accLeaf = 'Y'
 7. Auto subledger sales, dialog box, select from class='debtor' accLeaf = 'L' and isAutoSubledger = true

-# Observations on Bank recon implementation
-## No renderEditCell: No default clearDate(when empty).
-Problem entering year.
-Selection from calendar works
-## RenderEditCell as textField
-	a) No auto population of clearDate
-		Edit of populated clear date: OK
-		Edit of clear date: Edit error, wrong values.
-Only can select from calendar
-	b) Auto population of clearDate
-		Date change of populated clear date: Fault
-		Date change of clear date: Fault
-		Only can select from calendar in both places

-## TextField

 ## pyinstaller command for tkenter
 # acivate env where pyinstaller is installed
 pyinstaller --onefile --hidden-import "babel.numbers" --noconsole ExportService.py